 Report: the impact of capital markets on people’s everyday lives

-October 2018 • Ecommerce reports • The role of markets • by William Wright, Christian Benson & Eivind Friis Hamre
+October 2018 • Ecommerce reports • The Purpose of Finance • by William Wright, Christian Benson & Eivind Friis Hamre

 This unique report analyses the impact of capital markets on people’s everyday lives through the lens of the economy in the North West of England.
 The report shows what goes on in the City of London is far more relevant to the everyday lives of millions of people living in the region than most people in the City or the North West would expect – and we hope that it encourages the industry to think differently about its role and impact.